 Question 11 - I'm about to replace my device.
 What do I need to do?

 If your old device is still operational and in your posession, go here, log in, pick your device from the list at the top, and then select "Enterprise Wipe" (not Factory Wipe), and confirm this action.
 This will remove all Duke data and configurations from the device, and let the system know not to expect to hear from that device again.
 You can do this before or after you enroll your new device in the system.

 Question 12 - My device is a little older and / or isn't sold anymore.
 Can I still enroll?

 Yes, probably.
-As long as your device is running a recent-enough version of its operating system, then it can can be enrolled and particiapte.
+As long as your device is running a recent-enough version of its operating system, then it can be enrolled and participate.
 Those minimums are: